We welcome everybody to come and dance with us. Here are the answers to some of the frequently asked questions about square dancing and our club.

 Classes usually begin on the last Tuesday in September or the first Tuesday in October.
 We meet at Public School 3 near the corner of Christopher and Hudson Streets in Greenwich Village.
-Each weekly class lasts two hours.
+Each weekly class lasts 2two and a half.
 Check our calendar for exact dates and times.

 Do I have to attend all the classes?